Obtaining authentication can be a lengthy process due to notary requirements, shipping times and the multiple steps involved. Please plan accordingly.

 - Due to notary requirements, this process is generally completed on campus.
 This can be a time-consuming process, depending on your needs and shipping times, so please plan accordingly.

 - The student is required to download and complete the New York Department of State's Authentication/Apostille Request Form (PDF) that will be used to request the seal.
-A check must be provided to the Department, covering the costs of authentication.
-Fees are identified on the form.

 - The student will need to provide a request in writing to the Registrar, including a request form for any transcript copies.
 If you are requesting certification of a diploma, you must have a duplicate diploma copy to be sent.

 - The Registrar will provide a letter certifying the documents, that will be notarized at the College.

 - The student will submit the Registrar's notarized letter to be authenticated/certified to the Cortland County Clerk's Office.
 Please consult the Clerk's office for fees, office hours and delivery options.

 - Once all documents are completed, the student will send the documents and forms to the NYS Department of State.
 A check must be provided to the Department, covering the costs of authentication.
 Fees are identified on the form and payable to the State, not the College.
 We suggest you send the documents using an express mailing service with a tracking number.

 - The NYS Department of State will authenticate the documents and send the documents to its destination as requested by you.